JaesungBae/Speech-Command-Recognition-with-Capsule-Network/README.md

 '-- etc.
 ```

 3. Change 'data_path' in matlab code and run the matlab code.
+It will generate new folder and save the noise added audio files.
 ```
 noise_wave_generate.m
 ```